Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 We compared rates for some of the most common cars that are the priciest to insure.
 Convertibles and luxury cars are typically more pricey to insure because they’re more prone to theft and robberies and they also tend to cost more.

-The price of insurance varies between states, so factor in your location when you’re shopping around.
+The price of insurance varies depending on where you live, so factor in your location when you’re shopping around.
 We used the same driver profile as above to source these rates for some of the costliest cars to insure in Ontario.

 |Rank||Make and model||Average monthly premium|